Seffarino/ChickenAPI/README.md

 A chicken API, logs every request and error, made with EXPRESS and MONGODB test with POSTMAN

 # Structure
--
--config - the server configuration files\n
--controller - the api logic middlewares\n

--logs - the server logs
+config - the server configuration files controller - the api logic middlewares logs - the server logs
 -middlewares - not CRUD middlewares
 -models - the database model
 -node_modules - the server logs